keceli/ArgoAgent/README.md

 # ArgoAgent

-A command-line interface for interacting with the Argo API, providing a simple way to send prompts and receive responses from various language models.
+A command-line interface for interacting with [Argo](https://argo.anl.gov/).
+Note that ArgoAgent uses Argo API and you need to be connected to the ANL network to use it.

 ## Features

-- Send prompts to the Argo API and receive responses
+- Send prompts to the Argo API along with the content of a single or multiple files.
-- Support for multiple language models (GPT-4, GPT-3.5, etc.)
-- Context-aware prompts with file and directory support
-- System prompts for different use cases
+- Modular system prompts for different use cases (see below)
-- Token counting and validation
-- Rich terminal output with markdown formatting
+- Rich terminal output with markdown formatting and progress indicators
-- Progress indicators for API requests
-- Comprehensive logging
+- Detailed logging and automated storing of the interactions
 - Support for various file formats:
   - Text files (txt, csv, json, etc.)
   - PDF documents